 No Christian stuff.
 Please do NOT send me anything christian.
 I have been physically, mentally and emotionally hurt by members of that religion, and I would prefer not to have any reminders.

 I would appreciate it if you didn't send anything religious, political or gory.
 Easter, in particular, is a hard holiday for me.
 It used to be all about dressing up and going on Easter Egg hunts.
 You know, Easter bunnies, Cute little fluffy chicks, Easter baskets, Dyeing eggs.
 Now, when I join a postcard or mail art swap, I end up getting a postcard of crucifixion.
 Don't ruin my holiday by sending me pictures of a mangled corpse hanging on a stick.
 I don't care who it is, or what he means to you.
 Please, just don't do it!
-I snuck into the convent when I was little and was confronted with a life-size crucifix hanging in the nun's chapel.
-I've had nightmares about that ever since!!

 That's about it.
 I like just about anything else I enjoy all kinds of art, especially mail art.
 I like to make postcards and decorate envelopes.
 I like to think my art puts a smile on someone's face in it's journey to your mailbox.